 Sporting a market capitalization of $68.3 billion, more than $9.62 billion in cash and with positive free cash flow over the last twelve months, we're confident that Airbnb has the resources it needs to pursue a high growth business strategy.

 We enjoyed seeing Airbnb’s strong user growth this quarter.
 And we were also glad to see good revenue growth.
 On the other hand, it was unfortunate to see that the revenue guidance for the next quarter missed analysts' expectations.
 Overall, this quarter's results were not the best we've seen from Airbnb.
 The company is down 3.21% on the results and currently trades at $105.54 per share.

 Is Now The Time?

 When considering Airbnb, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 There are numerous reasons why we think Airbnb is one of the best consumer internet companies out there.
 While we would expect growth rates to moderate from here, its revenue growth has been exceptional, over the last three years.
 On top of that, its powerful free cash generation enables it to sustainably invest in growth initiatives while maintaining an ample cash cushion, and its user growth has been strong.

-At the moment Airbnb trades at next twelve months EV/EBITDA 32.4x.
-But looking at the consumer internet landscape today, Airbnb's qualities as one of the best businesses really stand out and we still like it at this price, despite the higher multiple.
+At the moment Airbnb trades at next twelve months EV/EBITDA 24.3x.
+Looking at the consumer internet landscape today, Airbnb's qualities really stand out, and we really like it at this price.